svrdoljak-margins/backend-samples/README.md

 ## Codebase setup checklist

 - Copy .env.example, rename to .env and add necessary variables
+- Initialize Husky with `husky install`
 - Search through files for "TODO" comments
-- Initialize Husky with `husky install`
 - Add necessary information about the project in this file, such as title, description, technologies used, etc.
 - Before development, make sure to read the codebase documentation in `/docs` directory
 - If using AWS EB, configure Papertrail logger config `01_papertrail.config` if you intend to use it; otherwise delete the file
-- Modify name and description in `package.json`
+- Modify name and description of the project in `package.json`
+- Navigate to `.github/workflows` and modify `test.yaml` and `staging.yaml` workflows for AWS deployment if you intend to use it; otherwise delete the files
 - Remove this section